 If you’ve been using a Mac for any length of time, you know that it’s more than just a pretty point-and-click, window-and-icon interface.
 Beneath the surface of the operating system is an entire world that you can access only from the command line.
-Terminal (in /Applications/Utilities) is the default gateway to that command line on a Mac.
+Terminal (in your /Applications/Utilities folder) is the default gateway to that command line on a Mac.
 With it, instead of pointing and clicking, you type your commands and your Mac does your bidding.

 Why would you want to do that?
 For almost all of your computing needs, the regular graphical user interface is enough.
 But the command line can be handy when it comes to troubleshooting your Mac, to turn on “hidden” settings, and other advanced chores.
 It’s a good idea for anyone who isn’t an utter beginner to be familiar with it.

-If you aren’t already familiar with OS X's command-line interface, this article is the first in an occasional series that’ll get you up to speed.
+If you aren’t already familiar with OS X's command-line interface, this week we'll get you up to speed.
 The plan is to cover the most important commands you need to know and show you how to use them.
 First up: How to navigate the file system from the command-line prompt.

 By default, when you open Terminal, the first thing you’ll see is something like this: